FAQ

 Comparisons

-Tofu is lighter (~55% lower weight per bag), genuinely flushable, and biodegradable.
+Tofu is lighter (~55% lower weight per bag), municipal-sewer compatible (not septic-safe; check local rules), and made from biodegradable plant fibers (ASTM D6400 testing in progress).
 Clay is cheaper per pound at retail and clumps faster (~10 seconds vs ~30 seconds for tofu).
 Tofu produces less dust.
 For asthmatic households or apartments, tofu wins.
 For lowest sticker price, clay still wins.

 Cassava clumps roughly 3× faster (3 seconds vs ~10 seconds for corn), produces denser clumps, and stores better in humid climates.
 Corn-based litter is cheaper per pound but is more prone to mold growth above 65% relative humidity.
-Both are biodegradable; only properly tested cassava avoids HCN risk.
+Both are biodegradable; with any cassava litter, ask the supplier about HCN testing.

 Per pound, clay is cheaper at retail (~$0.50–1.00/lb vs ~$1.80–2.50/lb for plant-based).
 But plant-based lasts longer per pound (better absorption), weighs less to ship, and produces less waste.
 Net cost per month for a single cat is roughly equal.
 The plant-based premium buys lower dust and biodegradability.